AD4GD/pilot-2-biodiversity/preprocessing/readme.md

 ### Usage and command references

 The Data4Land tool should be run within the container environment.
-To create the container, run:
+To create the container, run in the `src/`:
 `docker-compose up`
 It will build the container with the necessary requirements.

+To assess the running container, use:
+`docker exec -it container_ID /bin/bash`

 Inside the created container environment, use the following prompt structure:
 `main.py [OPTIONS] COMMAND [ARGS]...`